- 16 Jun 2022

 - Front-end Client: Decisions Portal, API Client

-- Back-end Application Server: Decisions Service Host Manager
+- Back-end Application Server: Decisions Server (or IIS v10 App Pool)

-- Database Source: Database Server or Servers in MS SQL Server Cluster
+- Database Source: Database Server (ex: MS SQL, MySQL, Azure) or Servers in MS SQL Server Cluster

-The Service Host Manager is a Windows Service that is written in C Sharp (C#) language and contains foundation services that define the Decisions platform.
-Examples of a foundation service include the Flow Edit Service, which defines the Flow Designer functionality; or the Flow Execution Service, which is responsible for Flow Execution processes.
+The Decisions platform can be accessed using a front end web-based Portal and/or a series of RESTful API services.
+Decisions Server is a Windows Service, written in C Sharp (C#) language, that contains foundation service endpoints that communicate with the database backend; examples include the Flow Edit Service, which defines the Flow Designer functionality, and the Flow Execution Service, which is responsible for Flow Execution processes.

 Because it is possible to have multiple Application Servers and only one logical Database, there are chances that communication with the database will be overloaded and dramatically slow down the process.
 In order to avoid this, the Decisions Platform stores as much data in the Application Server as it can, which is implemented by Caching.